syncfusion-content/uwp-docs/uwp/Pdf-Viewer/Concepts-and-Features/Select-And-Copy-Text.md

 By default, the visibility of the copy button is Visible.

-# How to get the selected text?
+## How to get the selected text?

-When text selection action is completed, the `TextSelectionCompleted` event will be raised.
+When the text selection action is completed, the `TextSelectionCompleted` event will be raised.
 The event arguments will contain the selected text.

 {% tabs %}
 {% highlight c# %}